The Prophecy: Forsaken: Development

 The Prophecy: Uprising and The Prophecy: Forsaken were filmed simultaneously in Bucharest, Romania.

 Reception

-Marco Lanzagorta of PopMatters wrote, "However, not even Todd's terrifying presence can save this film from the mediocrity that characterizes most of Dimension’s horror fare."
-Whitney Seibold wrote, "It's a little hard to understand, but you can see the script trying to work in something profound."
+Marco Lanzagorta of PopMatters wrote that "not even Todd's terrifying presence can save this film from the mediocrity that characterizes most of Dimension's horror fare".
+Whitney Seibold wrote: "It's a little hard to understand, but you can see the script trying to work in something profound".
 Beyond Hollywood called it a boring film with too much pointless dialog.
-Scott Weinberg of DVD Talk rated it 1.5/5 stars and wrote, "This abbreviated little turkey is too endlessly drab, dry, and dreary to even deliver unintentional chuckles."
+Scott Weinberg of DVD Talk rated it 1.5/5 stars and wrote: "This abbreviated little turkey is too endlessly drab, dry, and dreary to even deliver unintentional chuckles".